JasonHuangXD/Computer-Organization-Final-Review/README.md

 # Computer-Organization-Final-Review
-This is used for BNBU CST students in order to help them review the final examination of computer organization
+This is created for BNBU CST students in order to help them review the final examination of computer organization